da99/da_session.cr/README.md

 ==============

 My personal shard I use for Crystal web apps.
-It's set for Redis and `opinionated` for my needs only.
+It's `opinionated` for my needs only.

 I forked `kemal-session`, then I rewrote the code for simplicity.
 At this point, there is